surftrips.co

 Frequently asked

-Flagpole is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Flagpole is a mixed bottom, punchy inside reform with left barrels and occasional rights, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Flagpole